jeffryhartanto/addressbook-level4/docs/UserGuide.md

 Export format: **`export`**`FILENAME`<br>

-> The FILENAME in the command format refers to the path that you wants to export your file to.<br>
+> The FILENAME in the command format refers to the path that you want to export your file to.<br>

 Examples:<br>
 * **`export`**`taskData.xml`<br>